MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-azure-307.md

     5. Press the tick in the bottom right of the upload window, and your **Dataset** will be uploaded.

-## Chapter 4 - The Machine Learning Studio: The Experiment
+## Chapter 4 - The Machine Learning Studio (classic): The Experiment

 Before you can build your machine learning system, you will need to build an experiment, to validate your theory about your data.
 With the results, you will know whether you need more data, or if there is no correlation between the data and a possible outcome.